DJJo14/esp32_rmt_uart/Readme.md

 # ESP32 RMT uart
+> [!NOTE]
+> **This is for the advanced users and is still considered to be experimental.
+Use this only when you are out of uarts and you can not easly add a [WeiKai SPI/I²C UART/IO Expander](https://esphome.io/components/weikai)**

-Bam i just created 4 extra uarts on the esp32....
+Bam i just created 4 extra uarts on the esp32 for esphome....

 It started as a prove of concept, but it is working now.
-I needed it for reading of energy meter of different venders, where the baud rate and other settings could not be set to be compatible with each other.
+I needed it for reading of energy meter of different venders, where the baud rate and other settings could not be set to be compatible with each other. but i think there are a lot of other users that are wanting this, so i putting it out there.
 For this uart i used the RMT perriferal.

-the RMT perriferal is meant to be used for receiving and sending ir and rf signals.
+The RMT perriferal is meant to be used for receiving and sending ir and rf signals.
 It is already used in esphome for the IR remote and the led strip.
 I used the RMT perriferal to send and recive uart signals, because it is non blocking even in the recive part.
 This looks perfect but there is a but...